Who Organises a Survey When Buying a House?

 Compare My Move is here to help.
 To clear up any confusion and help you along the way, we’ve created this useful guide to explain who organises a survey when you're thinking of buying a property.
 From the various types of surveys available to who must pay, we’ve explored the vital questions to prepare you for when you’re ready to compare surveyors, making the process as easy as possible.

 Having a property survey is an important part of buying a flat or a house, as it can help the buyer determine whether the property is worth the offered price, and understand whether any major maintenance or repairs are likely to be needed.
 Typically, whoever requests the survey is the one who must arrange it.
 In most cases, the buyer will arrange a property survey once their offer has been accepted.
 It’s an important way to determine whether it’s worth the asking price.
+It's also vital to factor in when budgeting the total cost of buying a house.

 If you’re purchasing the property with a mortgage, then a simple valuation report is usually required to confirm its value and tell the lender that the property is worth the agreed price.
 A mortgage valuation is not a property survey, and is mainly concerned with deciding the property’s value, as well as it’s overall condition and any major risks or repairs.
 Its purpose is to satisfy the lender that they can sell the house and recover their loan if you don’t keep up the repayments, not necessarily to find any defects or building problems, which might be reflected in the asking price.
 It must be carried out by a RICS registered valuer, who might not be a professional building surveyor, and who is often less experienced in finding and diagnosing building defects.